ozoidemi/ePaper_guest_dashboard/README.md

 If you find yourself in that situation, I hope you read my advice about [privileged containers](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#privileged-container-type).

-Check the [troubleshooting](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#troubleshooting) section if you have furher issues, or want to know more about my own installation.
+Check the [troubleshooting](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#troubleshooting) section if you want to know more about my own installation, or if you have further issues.

 ### Programming the display